Jianwei07/better-everyday-v3/README-backend.md

 ## Docker Compose

 - `docker-compose.yml` orchestrates FastAPI, LLM server, and persistent ChromaDB storage.
+- For changes in programs

+  - docker compose build
+  - If You Change Dockerfile or requirements.txt: docker-compose up --build

 - To run all services:
   ```bash
   docker compose up